M-Ahsan-Ismail/HRL-Group/README.md

+## Loan & Advances Portal
+Designed and implemented a comprehensive Loan & Advances Portal that allows users to:
+View a complete history of their applied loans
+Update or cancel loan requests while in the Draft stage Submit new loan applications through a user-friendly interface View detailed installment breakdowns
+Efficiently search, filter, group, and sort loan records using advanced tools.

 ## Grievance Management & Portal

 Developed the Grievance Management Module, allowing employees to submit grievances through a modern, user-friendly portal.
 Employees can select the grievance type, provide issue details, and optionally upload supporting documents.
 Upon submission, a tracking ID is generated and displayed.
 The portal features a modern design with a responsive navbar that allows seamless navigation between submission and tracking forms.